KintoXYZ/kinto-core/README.md

 ## Docs

-Check to our gitbook to see all the documentation.
+Check our gitbook to see all the documentation.

 [Docs](https://docs.kinto.xyz/developers)